CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250514-conceptual_frameworks.md

 To design effective interfaces, we must align three models:

 - Design Model (Conceptual model): The system concept as intended by the designer
-- User’s Model (Mental model): The user’s mental understanding of the system
+- User's Model (Mental model): The user's mental understanding of the system
 - System Image: What the system presents to the user through interface and behavior